ethpandaops/assertoor/pkg/coordinator/tasks/generate_consolidations/README.md

 - **`failOnReject`**:
   Determines if the task should fail upon transaction rejection, enhancing error handling.

-- **`consolidationTransactionsResultVar`**:
-  A variable where the hashes of the executed consolidation transactions are stored.

-- **`consolidationReceiptsResultVar`**:
-  A variable for storing receipts of the consolidation transactions, applicable when receipts are awaited.

 ### Defaults

 Default settings for the `generate_consolidations` task: